 During the program you will be asked to actively participate and work in teams to prepare a commercialization project including a final report and presentation.
 While this project is intense, there will be many class meetings dedicated to working on your group project.
 Program participants should expect to spend time outside of class working on the group project.
 The time needed to dedicate to the project outside of class increases as the semester progresses.

 Most of our successful applicants have a solid background in their current profession and are strongly motivated to pursue a career in the Life Science Industry.
 You are eligible if you hold at least an undergraduate degree in life sciences, or are currently employed in a life science company.
-All application material must be received by November 28, 2014, 5 pm (EST).

 The program is very competitive and applications will be considered until class is full.
 A maximum of 20 students per location will be admitted to the program.
 Therefore, interested applicants are encouraged to apply early.

+Stony Brook University students are eligible to take the program as BME 509 (typically at no cost) earn credit toward their degree.
 For graduate students and post-docs registered at NY State academic and research institutions the Bioscience Industry Program costs $1,995, plus a non-refundable application fee of $40.
 The New York State corporate sponsored employee cost is $2295 and non-New York State corporate sponsored employees: $4250.

 Our instructors are all industry professionals specializing in different fields of Life Sciences.
 These include experts in Business Models & Strategies, Intellectual Property, Product Development Cycles, Consulting, and Global Market Forces.
 Most instructors had academic appointments in the past and experienced the transition between academia and industry.
 They often hold different positions inside industry as well, coming into contact with several realities and needs, which they are now able to convey and explain to our students.